Conservation and Scientific Research

 At the Sustainability in Prisons Project, we connect people inside and outside prison walls to create a collaborative, intellectually stimulating environment in which incarcerated men and women play key roles in conservation and advancing scientific knowledge.
 We encourage teamwork, mutual respect and a stewardship ethic among individuals who typically have little or no access to nature or opportunities in science and sustainability.
 At the same time, we give scientists a powerful opportunity to expand their work through the fresh perspectives and creative energy of the prison community.

 With additional funding and support from visiting scientists, we hope to establish science projects throughout Washington’s prison system and with other “research ambassadors” such as the elderly in assisted living centers.
-At present, we have three projects underway, each involving inmates, college students and community partners:
+At present, we have multiple programs, each involving inmates, college students and community partners.
+Click on a program name to learn more about it.

 Beekeeping Training and Research